velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 Gianni noted that people's perception of you and your work can often have a more significant impact than we might think.
 Being seen as an organiser or facilitator, a speaker at conferences, or teaching can all make people have a different opinion of you, regardless of the the objective quality of your work.
 This speaks to the idea of concreteness as suggested by the Heath brothers: if people can associate your work with something they've personally experienced, that can be a big win.

-###Competitor Analysis
+###Competitor/Collaborator Analysis
 While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
-While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible
+While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
+As this selection of online portfolios shows, there are a number of different approaches one can take.

+Of these five examples, three use their name and personality as their main brand.
+One brands themselves differently, then explains that it does represent

 ###Application